 Duncan is accredited by The Law Society of Scotland as a Specialist in Public Procurement Law.
 He advises on social impacts and helps to promote social enterprise, having spent eight years on the Board of Social Enterprise Scotland (2009-17).

-Duncan is a dual qualified solicitor in Scotland and England & Wales, with much of his work is focused on the Public Sector and includes advising Government, local authorities and other public bodies on a range of matters, such as the procurement of schools and law reform.
+Much of his work is focused on the Public Sector and includes advising Government, local authorities and other public bodies on a range of matters, such as the procurement of schools and law reform.